o3world/o3w-frontend-guidelines/README.md

 <a name="property-declaration-order"></a>
 ### Property Declaration Order

-Related property declarations should be grouped together following the order:
+Related property declarations should be grouped together following the below general order:

 * **Positioning**
   * `z-index`